Logo

 Lawrence Lessig ended his campaign in November 2015, citing rule changes from the Democratic Party that precluded him from appearing in the televised debates.

-Lawrence Lessig has emphasized in interviews that his philosophy experience at Cambridge radically changed his values and career path.
+Lawrence Lessig has emphasized in interviews that his study of philosophy at Cambridge radically changed his values and career path.

 Lawrence Lessig has been a proponent of the remix culture since the early 2000s.